 “Hello, Jane!
 I’m looking forward to hosting you and your group this weekend.
-Please let me know if I can be of assistance for anything you need.
+Please let me know if I can be of assistance with anything you need.
 I’m happy to offer suggestions on activities, dining, and sites to see.
-You’ll receive your entry code the day of check-in via a special link from Airbnb.
+You’ll receive your entry code on the day of check-in via a special link from Airbnb.
 Best!”

 It’s not much, but you need to remember to do this every time.
 And with Airbnb, you might have 3 or 4 different guests in a given week.

 Thankfully, both Airbnb and VRBO have a templates feature that allows you to reuse common messages over and over again.
-I use this feature for new bookings, pre check-in, post check-in, pre check-out, area activity ideas, and review reminders.
+I use this feature for new bookings, pre-check-in, post-check-in, pre-check-out, area activity ideas, and review reminders.
 Simply swap out the names and the rest of the content can be sent off as boilerplate.

 There’s also a bit of back and forth that can happen during a guest’s stay.
 Some guests you’ll never hear a peep from.
 Others, you’ll get texts with selfies showing what a great time they’re having.
 I prefer somewhere in the middle as a host.
 Just be sure no matter what, to be RESPONSIVE.